A Costa Rican banknote for five colones. It shows Rafael Yglesia Castro,

 The current series of banknotes is being replaced throughout 2010.

-A Canadian banknote for five dollars, depicting children playing ice hockey
+A Canadian banknote for five dollars, depicting children playing ice hockey.

 The verse is from a Roch Carrier short story, and reads: "The winters of my childhood